 Iowa City, Iowa 52240

 To contact the entire Commission, email AdHocTruth@iowa-city.org.
-All correspondence addressed to the Ad Hoc Truth and Reconciliation Commission becomes a permanent public record that appears in the Commission packet, is archived by the City and will be distributed in the next meeting packet.
-The sender must include their full name.
-Unsigned correspondence will not be forwarded to the Board.
+All correspondence addressed to the Ad Hoc Truth and Reconciliation Commission becomes a permanent public record.

-The Commission will hold bi-weekly meetings on Thursdays starting January 7, 2021.
+The Commission holds bi-weekly meetings at 7PM on Thursday starting January 7, 2021.
 Special meetings are held as needed.
 The meetings are open to the public.

 Term: Upon Appointment - June 30, 2022, Eric Harris